Home

 {

-// add the code to compute the intersection of the ray with an object of Sphere
+// Code to compute the intersection of the ray with a sphere

 ...